allebone/help.omni.af.mil/docs/PEX/Training.md

 ### Close enrollment

-If you no longer want to enroll students into a course, you may close the enroll ment.
+If you no longer want to enroll students into a course, you may close the enrollment.

 1. Training > Mission > Overview > Courses